 14. Discovery your distraction-free reading spots

-To read more this year you need to find those sweet spots and locations where you can become absorbed in a book without distractions.
+To read more books this year you need to find those sweet spots and locations where you can become absorbed in a book without distractions.
 This will be different for everyone so it’s important to do you.
 I can only read in quiet places, so most public areas don’t work for me.
 I tried reading at a Starbucks once and it was impossible!
 My sweet spot is at home in bed but for you, it might also be at the park, at school, on the bus, a coffee shop.
 You never know.
-Having these special reading spots will make reading more enjoyable and as a result, you will read more.
+Having these special reading spots will make reading more books enjoyable and as a result, you will read more.

 15. Have a mixture of long and short books